Home Page

 RAISING THE SAIL

-predictably, so that if it is not doing this, there is a problem
+predictably, so if not, there is a problem

 which is able to be sorted (and on which you can get advice.)

-A basic point is that the mast and sail should be in
+A key point is that the mast and sail should be in

 line when the final pull to the top is made.

-Hoisting is herlped by a silicone spray on the boltrope e.g
+Hoisting is helped by a silicone spray on the boltrope e.g

 |